nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 [Himmelblau's function](https://en.wikipedia.org/wiki/Himmelblau%27s_function).

 Himmelblau's function exists entirely to test the performance of optimisation techniques.
-It's a 2D function with four local minima, and one local maximum, and it's given by:
+It's a 2D function with four local minima and one local maximum, and it's given by:

 $$ f(x, y) = (x^2 + y - 11)^2 + (x + y^2 - 7)^2 $$

 Over $x$ and $y$ ranges that span $[-4, 4]$, it looks like this:

-{{< figure src="/images/blog/05/Himmelblau.png" title="Himmelblau's function" >}}
+{{< figure src="/images/blog/05/Himmelblau.png" title="Himmelblau's function" class="rounded margin">}}

 You can see the four minima and the maximum in the plot above, and you can see how the function's surface is quite complex.
 Imagine something like this, but in ten or twenty dimensions, and you can see how it might rapidly become